Big Five of Bayview: Ruth Williams

 Ruth Williams (née Ruth Barbara Williamson; September 1, 1935 - January 27, 1995) was an African American producer, playwright, actress, educator and activist in San Francisco California from the 1960s until the 1990s.
 She was born in Baton Rouge, Louisiana to Charlotte (Herbert) Williamson, a seamstress, and Dallas Williamson, who worked for the Workforce Progress Administration.
-In addition to African ancestry, Williams’ mother was Creole, speaking fluent French and her father was of European descent.
+In addition to African ancestry, Williams's mother was Creole, speaking fluent French and her father was of European descent.
 In her hometown, segregation was the rule and her parents, being considered an interracial couple, married in Chicago-since it was illegal at the time for them to be married in the state of Louisiana.

 Williams completed her college education in the early 1950s at Southern University majoring in theater and minoring in sociology.
 Later, she went on to undertake the Masters program at Lone Mountain Women's College, in San Francisco.
 Her goal was to become a journalist, however opportunities for women in this field were very limited at the time.
 Upon graduating Southern University, she met and married George Breaux, from which union two daughters.
 Later in April 1953 Ruth was remarried to George Williams Sr. in Iberville, Louisiana and from this union, six sons.
 When their sons were still young, in 1958 the couple moved with the boys to Vallejo, California with Ruth's sister.
 During this time, her husband George Williams, who was a World War II veteran (Tech Sergeant), worked at the Mare Island shipyard as a laborer, and the family moved to Floyd Terrace Apartments which was naval housing.
 Ruth was a stay-at-home mother of her six sons.